How It Works

 Step 1: ICP definition

 Before prospecting can run, the agent needs a defined ideal customer profile.
 This includes company characteristics (industry, size, geography, tech stack, growth signals) and contact characteristics (role, seniority, decision-making authority).
-The ICP is usually generated during onboarding using the product description and target market, then refined through coaching as the agent produces results.
+The ICP is built during onboarding using the product description and target market, then sharpened over time as the agent's outreach produces replies — positive and negative both signal what to adjust.

 Step 2: Multi-source search